abinit/abinit/doc/tutorial/eph4mob.md

 Only the (partial) DDB and POT files produced at the end of the DFPT run are needed to perform e-ph calculation.
 The files containing the first order wavefunctions (*1WF*) due to an atomic perturbation are not needed.
-As these files are quite larger and the overall space on disk scales as nq * 3 * natom, we suggest to avoid the output of the DFPT wavefunctions by using [[prtwf]] = -1 In this case, the DFPT code writens the 1WF only if the DFPT SCF cycle is not converged so that one can restart from it if needed.

 ## Merging the derivative databases and potentials